Policies & Compliance

 The PI is uninvolved in the project for any continuous period of 90 days or more, regardless of whether sabbatical leave occurs during this period;

-- The PI intends to separate from the university and therefore will need to transfer an award (whether or not they remain as Co-PI);
+- The PI intends to separate from the university and therefore needs to transfer an award (regardless of whether they remain as Co-PI);

 - The PI is criminally charged or convicted of sexual misconduct;

-For further information on the faculty and PI roles and responsibilities at the University of Utah, please refer to the following:
+For further information on faculty and PI roles and responsibilities at the University of Utah, see: